athill/DirFixtures/README.md

 Structures can be generated from an existing directory via the clone() method or loaded from a JSON file

 ### Parent
-Parent is where to build the directory structure(s).
+Parent is where to build the directory tree(s).
 The default is the current directory ('.').
-It's a string and expects a *nix path (e.g., '/var/www/html/website', 'testdir/') to a directory.
+It's a string and expects a \*nix path (e.g., '/var/www/html/website', 'testdir/') to a directory.
 So this probably doesn't work on Windows.
-On *nix/Mac, however, the home directory ('~') is accounted for, so '~/projects/fixtures' would work.
+On \*nix/Mac, however, the home directory ('~') is accounted for, so '~/projects/fixtures' would work.

 ### Instances
 The *instances* attribute is used when building or destroying multiple copies of the same structure.
 It is a list whose default is ['local', 'remote'].
 Meaning under *parent*, the default strucure would produce